mooreniemi/graph-function/README.md

 ```

 The only downside here is that you can't parameterize `Faker`, but you could use random generators to mix it up.
 Using the above example, `graph-function` won't pass anything into the `faker_generator` but the `size`, so if we want the value to change, we could use `Faker::Date.backward(proc { rand(10) }.call)`.

+Check out the [spec file](spec/graph/function_spec.rb) to see all of these and more examples.

 ## Development